Xilinx/Vitis-Tutorials/Developer_Contributed/01-Versal_Custom_Thin_Platform_Extensible_System/README.md

 ***Version: Vitis 2023.1***

-This tutorial describes a Versal VCK190 System Example Design based on a thin custom platform (minimal clocks and AXI exposed to PL) including HLS/RTL kernels and an AI Engine kernel using a full Makefile build-flow for Vivado™/Petalinux/Yocto/Vitis 2023.1.
+This tutorial describes an AMD Versal™ VCK190 System Example Design based on a thin custom platform (minimal clocks and AXI exposed to PL) including HLS/RTL kernels and an AI Engine kernel using a full Makefile build-flow for Vivado™/Petalinux/Yocto/Vitis 2023.1.

 ## Getting Started
 ### Build-flow
 The Versal VCK190 System Example Design full Makefile build-flow builds the whole project in the following order:
 ```
-  1.  version_check:   Checks if the Vivado, Petalinux and Vitis tools are setup and if the versions are 2022.2
+  1.  version_check:   Checks if the Vivado, Petalinux and Vitis tools are setup and if the versions are 2023.1
   2.  vivado_platform: Building the thin platform xsa (only pre-synth) or using the pre-builds
   3.  vitis_platform:  Building the Vitis Platform or using the pre-builds
   4.  linux:           Building linux and sysroot (with Petalinux or Yocto) or using the pre-builds